 Premature conveyor roller failure can be caused by rollers that are incorrectly specified or when they are subject to poor operating conditions.
-Premature roller failure can also occur when the roller is clogged, jammed or buried under fugitive material that has fallen from the carry side of the conveyor belt (see MATERIAL CARRYBACK and SPILLAGE).
+Premature conveyor roller failure can also occur when the roller is clogged, jammed or buried under fugitive material that has fallen from the carry side of the conveyor belt.
 Premature roller failure presents 2 key problems:

 Decreased Conveyor Hardware Performance

 Removing frozen or seized rollers is essential as operating with seized rollers creates additional stress on the conveyor drive motor, and increased wear of the conveyor belt asset if not detected early.

 Friction between a failed roller and the conveyor belt wears away the roller casing creating sharp edges, which in turn causes damage or excessive wear to the belt, shortening conveyor belt life

 A seized roller is a common cause of fire risk in some industries, such as grain and coal operations because of the friction between the steel roller and the rubber belt.